CharlesWiltgen/how-to-podcast/itunes.md

 This is hugely variable — 2 hours to 14 days!

-**Tip:** Prepare a short “Welcome” episode and submit that.
+As a workaround, you can prepare a short “Welcome” episode and submit that.
 You can always delete it before your official launch.

 ### Which day of the week should I release my podcast?